Create a Cart Promotion

 - For Code linked promotions, a per-code limit is mandatory.
 The promotion cannot be saved without one — the system prompts you if it is missing.

 - From the date of earning: Enter the number of Days the promotion remains valid after the customer earns it.
-Each customer gets a personal countdown from the moment they earn the benefit.
-A customer who earns on day one and one who earns on day 20 will have different expiry dates.
-Use this to give every customer equal time to redeem.
+Each customer gets a personal countdown from the moment they earn the benefit — a customer who earns on day one and one who earns on day 20 will have different expiry dates.

 Changing the number of days after the promotion is live immediately affects all customers who have already received the promotion, activating or expiring their benefit without delay.